McChickenHawk/powershell/README.md

 E.g. An internet Circuit is down for one of your customers and you set it to ping the IP assigned to that circuit.
 Once it starts responding to pings, it will open a Chrome Tab with the IP.
 From there you can login into the firewall, vpn, servers or check other resources.

+Should be compatible with Powershell v5.1 and up.

+If you have a suggestion for better way to script it, please let me know.